 Individual Counseling

-Individual therapy with me is collaborative, honest, and built on mutual respect.
-I work with adults who are tired of people-pleasing, burned out from keeping it together, or overwhelmed by emotions they don’t quite understand—especially anger.
+InIndividual therapy with me is collaborative, honest, and rooted in mutual respect.
+I work with adults who are tired of people-pleasing, burned out from keeping it all together, or overwhelmed by emotions they don’t fully understand—especially anger.
+All of my sessions are offered virtually, so you can do this work from the comfort and privacy of your own space without the added stress of commuting or rearranging your entire day.

 EMDR